LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 #### Key Parameters:
 -   **`fabric`**: Installs the Fabric package, enabling us to automate remote server management and deployment tasks.

-This command installs the Fabric package, preparing our environment for remote connections and task automation.
 ![enter image description here](http://127.0.0.1/assets/lab7-2.png)

 ### Configure Fabric
 To enable Fabric to connect to your EC2 instance, we need to configure an SSH connection by creating a config file at `~/.ssh/config`.
 This configuration file stores connection details such as the host, IP address, and identity file.
 Use the following command to open the config file for editing:

-`vi ~/.ssh/config`
 ```
 Host 24188516-vm-1
 	Hostname 16.171.206.115